caseyamcl/easyasset/README.md

 The EasyAsset library can do a few different things:

-1. Serve assets via HTTP, sending the correct MIME-types and HTTP headers.
-This allows you to keep your assets outside of the web document root if you wish.
+1. Serve assets from multiple paths via HTTP, sending the correct MIME-types and HTTP headers.
+This enables you to (optionally) keep your assets outside of the web document root.
 2. Compile LESS, SASS, JS, or any Assetic assets on-the-fly.
 3. Write compiled assets to output files.

 ### Serving Assets via HTTP

-todo: write this.

 ### Compiling Assets